Over the past few years I’ve personally built hundreds of membership sites of all shapes and sizes. Through that process, I’ve learned that:

 I recommend the following membership software products consistently.
 You’re in good hands with any of the companies on this list.
 Here’s a quick intro to each and the primary reasons why I recommend each product.

-Memberstack is one of the best known membership software products out there and is particularly popular in the Webflow community.
+Memberstack is one of the best known membership software products out there.
 One thing I really like about Memberstack is that you can design your own sign up and login forms, then use Memberstack's member attributes to allow members to sign up and login via your own forms.
 This gives you complete control over the design of the forms that members interact with.
 Memberstack also supports weekly memberships, a nice feature if you require shorter length membership terms.

 Memberspace is another great option, and was born specifically out of a need for tools to better manage membership sites on Squarespace.
 Among the options on this list, they have a particularly nice suite of content protection tools so you can offer “teaser” type content effectively.